-What Is Child Life?
+What Is Child and Family Services?

-How Child Life Specialists Can Help
+How Child and Family Services Specialists Can Help

 Some of the techniques we use most often for emotional support include:

 Activities designed to promote growth and development.
 These include bedside art, music and play opportunities that reflect your child’s abilities and interests.
 They also include group play opportunities in the evenings and weekends where kids have a chance to play alongside their peers.

 Distraction, including iPads or tablets, bubbles, light, musical toys and books to help children focus on familiar and interesting objects rather than on the procedure itself.